MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/item-containers-templates.md

 ![List view items with a data template](images/listview-data-template-0.png)

-> [!IMPORTANT]:
+> [!IMPORTANT]
 > ListViewItems by default have their content aligned left, i.e. their [HorizontalContentAlignmentProperty](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.control.horizontalcontentalignment#Windows_UI_Xaml_Controls_Control_HorizontalContentAlignment) is set to Left.
 If you have multiple elements within a ListViewItem that are horizontally adjacent, such as horizontally stacked elements or elements placed in the same Grid row, they will all be left-aligned and only separated by their defined margin.
-<br/><br/> In order to spread elements equally across a ListItem, you will need to set the HorizontalContentAlignmentProperty to ["Stretch"](https://docs.microsoft.com/uwp/api/windows.ui.xaml.horizontalalignment) by using a [Setter](https://docs.microsoft.com/uwp/api/windows.ui.xaml.setter) inside of your ListView:
+<br/><br/> In order to have elements spread to fill the entire body of a ListItem, you will need to set the HorizontalContentAlignmentProperty to [Stretch](https://docs.microsoft.com/uwp/api/windows.ui.xaml.horizontalalignment) by using a [Setter](https://docs.microsoft.com/uwp/api/windows.ui.xaml.setter) inside of your ListView:

 ```xml
 <ListView.ItemContainerStyle>